 Corporate gifts can be a powerful tool in creating lasting impressions and keeping customer loyalty.
-You are telling the client you value their business when to send your holiday gifts has several different answers- with no true "correct" answer: as early as Thanksgiving to after the holiday season to welcome in the New Year.
-Regardless of when your gifts are sent, it is the gesture that counts.
+You are telling the client you value their business.

 To help make gift giving a little easier, here are a few things to keep in mind: